tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ```

 ### Example
-*Note: eth0 should be configured independantly since it is the port that is being used for configuration.*
+*Note: eth0 should be configured independently since it is the port that is being used for configuration.*
 ```
 delete interfaces ethernet eth0 delete interfaces ethernet eth1 address dhcp